an interesting milestone: mod_slow

 me was an apache module in C, though!

-For some reason, putting the sleep in fixups
+For some reason, putting the sleep in fixups doubled the

 sleep time, so I made it a declined handler and things worked fine.
 Need